bergel/PerfEvoMatrix/README.md

 ## Open a Project

-There are three projects under study, depending on the project you wanna use for the task one of the following scripts.
+There are three projects under study, depending on the project you want to use for the task one of the following scripts.

 **Roassal**
 ```